Hotmoka/hotmoka/README.md

 (Figure 14).
 From this moment, it will be possible to control the account from Mokito.

-In Hotwallet, click on the top-right menu ans select _Import account_.
+In Hotwallet, click on the top-right menu and select _Import account_.
 From there, you can insert the password and the 36 words passphrase of each account and see them imported in Hotwallet.
 You can see the list of all available accounts with the same menu, if you click on _Account list_.
 You can click on each account and switch from one to the other.
 Every time you change the account,